openstack/networking-odl/doc/source/devref/maintenance.rst

 Overview
 --------

-The V2 ODL driver is Journal based, which means that there's a journal of entries detailing the various operations done on a Neutron resource.
+The V2 ODL driver is Journal based [#]_, which means that there's a journal of entries detailing the various operations done on a Neutron resource.
 The driver has a thread which is in charge of processing the journal of operations which entails communicating the operation forward to the ODL